 If this is your first time making English muffins, you're in for a treat!
 They are so tasty and easy!
 You can use these delicious English muffins to make sandwiches or eggs benedict, toast them and serve them with butter.

 These classic English muffins have plenty of nooks and crannies for butter to hold on to.
-You don't need any special English muffin rings for this recipe.
-I use a cookie cutter or a glass to cut out the dough rounds.
+You don’t need any special English muffin rings for this recipe.
+I use a cookie cutter or a glass to cut out the dough rounds, but you can also shape it into rounds by hand!

 About this sourdough English muffin recipe